john9francis/sushi-attack/README.md

 Sushi themed tower defense game, coded in Godot

 # Todo June 2024
-- Get levels loading from a level folder
+1. Get levels loading from json
 - json for the path
 - json for the tower platform positions
 - pic for the background
 - txt/json dialogue for the level
 - json for wave list

+2. Create a dialogue engine
+- plays at the beginning of every level

+3. Create an achievements engine

+4. Add to the menu a way to se

+5. Add music and sound effects

+6. Add a bunch more enemies

+7. Add an infinite mode

+8. Option: add plates and sriracha

 # To do for verticle slice (DECEMBER 9):
 - [x] Get the sushi rolls animated, at least 3